-In the present case, Petitioner's application shows only social security income of \$12,114.

-However, according to income records available to the Tax Commission, (reported on forms 1099) Petitioner also received interest and dividend income, capital gains from the sale of an asset (stocks, bonds, real estate, etc.) and a distribution from a pension, annuity, or IRA, all of which meet the statutory definition of "income" for the purpose of the property tax reduction benefit and must be included in Petitioner's application.
+In the present case, Petitioner's application shows only social security income of \$13,164.
+However, according to income records available to the Tax Commission, Petitioner also received a distribution from reported on Form 1099-R (pension, annuity, or IRA), which meets the statutory definition of "income" for the purpose of the property tax reduction benefit and must be included in her application.
+When pension/retirement income of \$5,000 is added to Petitioner's social security income of \$13,164, her net household income is \$18,164.

-Petitioner states in her appeal letter that this additional income does not exist.
-However, she has provided no documentation to support this claim.
-Petitioner also stated she intended to provide additional Dr.'s bills to offset the increase to her income, but she has not done so.

-When interest and/or dividend income of \$8,385, capital gains of \$1,713, and pension/retirement income of \$5,934 is added to Petitioner's social security income of \$12,114 and the return of principal of an annuity and medical expenses are deducted, Petitioner's net household income is \$24,443.